ayush-3393/Scaler-ProductService-Demo/Readme.md

 2. Learned about PERSIST Cascading Type.
 If a new product is being saved with a new category, that category also gets saved in the DB along with the new Product.
 3. Learned about REMOVE Cascading Type.
 If removing a product, it also removes the associated category.

+For the 15th Oct Lecture:
+Implemented the SelfProductService and SelfCategoryService and SelfProductService.